Elephant guide: where do they live, what do they eat and how to identify them

 How much does an elephant weigh?

 African bush elephants are not just the largest elephants but the largest land animals in the world, weighing in at around 6000kg and standing 3.2m tall at the shoulder, while females are about 60cm shorter and half the weight.
 Male Asian elephants weigh roughly 4000kg with a shoulder height of 2.75m, while the 2000kg, 2.2m tall African forest elephant is the smallest elephant species.

 The largest elephant ever recorded was an incredible 3.96m tall and weighed a staggering 10,400kg.

 How much does a baby elephant weigh?

 Baby elephants weigh around 100kg on average, heavier than most adult men, and some newborns have been as large as 120kg.
 Those are figures for Africa bush elephants - baby elephants of other species are naturally smaller.

 Baby elephants are called calves.

-Elephants have one of the longest known gestations of any animal.
+Elephants have one of the longest known gestations - or pregnancies - of any animal.
 African elephants have a gestation period of 22 months, while Asian elephants have a gestation period of 18-22 months.
 Elephants will typically only give birth two or three times in a decade, and young elephants may suckle for a few years.